AppDaemon APIs

 - Parameters:

-callback – Function to be invoked when the requested state change occurs.
-It must conform to the standard State Callback format documented here
+callback – Function that will be called when the callback gets triggered.
+It must conform to the standard state callback format documented here

 andold